MisanthropeGirl/schroders/README.md

 Added some error checking for the dates.
 Although min and max values have been set the MUI TextField allows users to breach these.
 Have I missed something in configuration or should I have used a lower level component, i.e. Input, rather than the wrapper?

-Added basic 'does it render without crashing tests' for each component and started on testing `ChartOptions`.
+Added basic 'does it render without crashing tests' for each component and started on testing `ChartOptions.tsx`.
 Have tested the rendering and initialisation of the fields but can't figure out how to test the change event handlers (aside from the error conditions in the date one - albeit that testing to date is before from date is throwing an error despite my copying the code from the reverse test).

 ## 2025-10-28